massimocaprinali/cloud-foundry-public/getting-started-node.md

 ## Step 3: Prepare the app for deployment
 {: #prepare-node}

-To deploy to {{site.data.keyword.Bluemix_notm}}, it can be helpful to set up a manifest.yml file.
+To deploy to {{site.data.keyword.cloud_notm}}, it can be helpful to set up a manifest.yml file.
 The manifest.yml includes basic information about your app, such as the name, how much memory to allocate for each instance and the route.
 We've provided a sample manifest.yml file in the `get-started-node` directory.

 Open the manifest.yml file, and change the `name` from `GetStartedNode` to your app name, <var class="keyword varname" data-hd-keyref="app_name">app_name</var>.
 {: download}